VTXRyder1300C/BootCampDiceGame/README.md

 JS does the work:
 JS will change the image based on the random number rolled.
 JS will change the H1 to show the winner or a draw based on the numbers rolled.

+GitHub learning: add 2 spaces to make a new line in the read me